 - assistance in connecting with local congregations

 - occasions for reflection and dialogue on issues of tolerance and ethical behavior

 - opportunities for involvement in community service projects

 - opportunities for engagement in international missions

-The Chaplain’s Office is located on the top floor of the Dobson Student Center in office #304.
+The Chaplain’s Office is located on the top floor of the Curtis Building in office #141.